 - Finish.
 Return to the neck and sweep downward a few more times to drain.

-A morning routine is best for de-puffing: it wakes up circulation and helps with the fluid that builds up overnight.
-An evening routine is more relaxing and pairs well with your nighttime oil.
 Either works, so pick the time you will actually keep up with.
+A morning routine is best for de-puffing: it wakes up circulation and helps with the fluid that builds up overnight, and a chilled tool makes it especially refreshing.
+An evening routine is more relaxing and pairs beautifully with your nighttime oil, easing the tension that collects in the jaw and brow over a long day.
+Some people even do a quick morning drain and a slower evening wind-down.
+There is no wrong choice — consistency beats timing.
 If you are just starting out, our gua sha for beginners guide walks through your first session.

 Three to five times a week is plenty for most people.
 Daily is fine as long as you keep the pressure light.
 More is not better here: aggressive, everyday scraping can irritate skin or cause tiny broken capillaries.
-If you want the de-puffing effect specifically, focus on the draining movements in our lymphatic drainage face massage guide.
+If you want the de-puffing effect specifically, focus on the draining movements in our lymphatic drainage face massage guide, which you can do gently every morning without any worry about overdoing it.

-Seal everything in with a moisturizer, and in the morning always finish with sunscreen.
-Rinse and dry your tool after each use so oils and bacteria do not build up on it.
-Store it somewhere clean, and a stone tool feels extra soothing if you chill it in the fridge first.
+Seal everything in with a moisturizer, and in the morning always finish with sunscreen — massage boosts circulation but does nothing to protect against the sun, so that step still matters.
+Rinse and dry your tool after each use so oils and bacteria do not build up on it, and wipe it with a gentle cleanser now and then.
+Store it somewhere clean, and remember a stone tool feels extra soothing if you chill it in the fridge before your next session.

 Expert tips